 From the early 1900s to 1942, California was the primary source for talc.
 Most of the Talc came from the Talc City mine between Keeler and Death Valley.
 Talc was trucked 19 miles from the mine to Keeler, which was processed and sacked for shipment.

 From there, it was loaded onto trains and shipped to Los Angeles.
 Today you can still see the Sierra Talc Company Mill at Keeler.
 The building is private property, so it cannot be entered without permission.

 Cerro Gordo Tram

-Getting to Keeler
+Getting to There

-The town of Keeler is an off the beaten path stop or drive through while visiting California’s Owens Valley.
-Heading north on Highway 395 turn onto 190 at Olancha (take a quick look at Dirty Sock Hot Spring) then turn left onto 136 to Keeler.
+The town of Keeler is an off-the-beaten-path stop or drive-through while visiting California’s Owens Valley.
+Heading north on Highway 395, turn onto 190 at Olancha (take a quick look at Dirty Sock Hot Spring), then turn left onto 136 to Keeler.